Foot Reflexology Chart Complete Guide

 The following basic foot reflexology chart displays the areas in the whole body and the organs connected with the foot area.

-After you know these spots on your foot, you will know which pressure point to apply pressure to for specific organs in the body.
+After you know these spots on your foot, you will know which pressure points to apply for specific body organs.

-The primary area is made up of the whole body, and you need to remember that your right foot is associated with the right part of the body while the left foot works the left side.
+The primary area comprises the whole body, and you need to remember that your right foot is associated with the right part of the body, while the left foot works the left side.

-When massaging the toes, you are treating your head and neck while the inside of both feet works the spine.
+When massaging the toes, you treat your head and neck while the inside of both feet works the spine.

-However, for healing the chest, you will be massaging the dark area underneath your toes.
+However, you will massage the dark area underneath your toes to heal the chest.

 For the waistline, you apply pressure to the thinnest part of the foot while the stomach is on the high side of the waistline.
-The intestine you find on the below side, and the pelvis is at the bottom of your foot.
+The intestine you find on the underside and the pelvis are at the bottom of your foot.

-Therefore, for treating the stomach, you will apply pressure on the left foot.
+Therefore, you will apply pressure on the left foot to treat the stomach.

 Foot Reflexology Sole Chart

-Learning the Foot Reflexology Sole Chart is uncomplicated, and for first-time users, it is the best chart you can use.
-The diagram mentions all the organs of the body associated with the sole area.
+Learning the Foot Reflexology Sole Chart is uncomplicated, and it is the best chart for first-time users.
+The diagram mentions all body organs associated with the sole area.

-With the help of the chart, you can work on specific pressure points to relieve tension and pain in particular organs.
+The chart helps you work on specific pressure points to relieve tension and pain in particular organs.

-The eye regions found on your second and third toe including the below area.
-You need to apply pressure with your hand to specific spots for relief.
-Always remember to hold the point for a couple of seconds and leave.
-For more ease, you can repeat the procedure.
+Below are the eye regions on your second and third toes.
+To relieve pain, apply pressure with your hand to specific spots.
+Always hold the point for a couple of seconds and then leave.
+For ease, repeat the procedure.

-Furthermore, remember to do this on both feet one by one.
-These are only one example as you can see there are other acupressure points you can use as well for treating ear, lungs, heart, spleen, and more.
+Furthermore, remember to do this on both feet, one by one.
+These are only one example; as you can see, there are other acupressure points you can use to treat the ear, lungs, heart, spleen, and more.

-For all the mentioned reflexology spots, you need to apply the same method as for the eyes.
+You need to apply the same method for all the mentioned reflexology spots as for the eyes.

 Foot Reflexology Outside Chart

 On the chart, you can see various parts of the body displayed on the outer side of the foot.
-With the Foot Reflexology Outside Chart, you can treat the:
+With the Foot Reflexology Outside Chart, you can treat the following:

-For tension in your elbow, you can heal it yourself using reflexology.
-For applying pressure, you can use your thumb but do it gently.
-As mentioned, you need to apply pressure to the foot on the side where your elbow is sore.
+You can heal tension in your elbow yourself using Reflexology.
+You can use your thumb to apply pressure, but do it gently.
+As mentioned, you must apply pressure to the foot on the side where your elbow is sore.

-As you can see, the acupressure points are situated in the middle section found between the toes and the center of the foot.
-You can massage the area up to three times a day to relieve tension in the elbow.
+As you can see, the acupressure points are in the middle section between the toes and the center of the foot.
+You can massage the area up to three times daily to relieve elbow tension.

 The same applies to other organs found on the chart.